 by Terry Heick

-Yesterday, Justin Tarte shared a thought about grading that’s indicative of a growing dissatisfaction with grading in education.
-So let’s take a look at what we’re doing, and how we’re doing it, shall we?
+Recently, I saw an old tweet that Justin Tarte shared about grading that’s indicative of a growing dissatisfaction with grading in education.

 Don’t average scores.
 The new score should replace the old one.
 Mastery is mastery.
 It shouldn’t matter if it took 1 or 3 attempts to learn.

 — Dr. Justin Tarte (@justintarte) September 19, 2014